TOEIC® Preparation Program

 We will introduce the characteristics and appeal of Kansai International University's amazing English education, along with the voices of Associate Professor Yokoyama and the students who actually experienced it.

-*1 Due to the nature of the faculty, the Faculty of International Communication incorporates extensive English education into its curriculum and is not subject to "basic English education."
+- Due to the nature of the Faculty of International Communication, the curriculum already includes extensive English education and is not subject to "basic English education."

 Message from the faculty